cpswarm/GazeboSimulationManager/README.md

     ```
 *  **resources/manager.xml**

-   It is a configuration file can be used to change some system parameters which are used by the Gazebo simulation manager to communicate with other components in the software.
+   It is a configuration file can be used to change some system parameters used by the Gazebo simulation manager to communicate with other components in the software.

    Here is the default values, set the values to be used in the real use case
    ``` xml